 When replacing the Qanba Drone buttons, you want to first unscrew and remove the screws at the bottom.
 Once done, pull apart the panels and the Drone should split up.

 You should be able to see the PCB and the buttons along with the wires connecting them.
 When replacing the buttons, it is important to have compatible ones.
 Qanba Drone uses 30mm buttons so you’ll want to have those in hand.

 Once you have unplugged the wires from the buttons, simply push them out and they’ll snap right out.
 In the cutouts, you will then push in the 30mm buttons on hand and they will snap right in.
 Next, all you need to do is plug the wires back and then attack the panel and screw it in place.

 How to use Qanba Drone on PC?

-While the Qanba Drone is compatible with PC, it can be a bit of a pain to have it be recognized on PC.
+While the Qanba Drone is compatible with PC, it can be a pain to have it recognized on PC.
 Steam has updated their support for games like Street Fighter V so it shouldn’t be a problem.

 If your Qanba Drone is still not being recognized, you will want to switch the mode from the buttons on top.
 You can also reinstall your drivers for the arcade fight stick to resolve the issue of the Qanba Drone not being recognized, should you encounter this issue.

 How to change Qanba Drone Controls?

 Steam is now able to recognize arcade fight sticks as well.
 And you can see that the Qanba Drone has a Mode button that lets you switch between different input types.
 When using the Qanba Drone, switch it to PS4 and Steam will be able to recognize the Qanba Drone joystick as a PS4 controller.

 That will let you remap the controls.
 If you do encounter problems despite this, go to Human Interface Devices in your Device Manager.
 From there, find the Qanba Drone joystick and disable the device while in PS4 mode.

 How to use Qanba Drone on a Switch?